Banks in Europe step up coronavirus contingency trading plans

 German derivatives exchange Eurex issued a notice saying trading participants could “in case of an emergency situation, participate in trading at Eurex Deutschland from outside their notified and approved trading locations”.

 For non-bank firms, requirements on location are less onerous.
-Several hedge funds said all their staff were able to work from home if needs be, and that they have been ensuring employees have the right equipment to do so.
+Several hedge funds said all their staff were able to work from home, and that they have been ensuring employees have the right equipment.

 The spread of coronavirus has already caused banks to curb business travel to China, South Korea and parts of Italy.